This page answers the following are Frequently Asked Questions regarding the FEMA Reservist Program:

-A: The Enterprise Service Help Desk will assist you at: FEMA-Enterprise-Service-Desk@dhs.gov or 888-HLP-FEMA.
+A: The Enterprise Service Desk (ESD) will assist you at: FEMA-Enterprise-Service-Desk@fema.dhs.gov or 888-HLP-FEMA.
 Upon issuance of equipment, all Reservists will receive a tri-fold brochure with basic connectivity instructions.

-Q: How can I get a copy of my Reservist welcome packet once they are sent out if I am deployed and don't have access to my mail?
+Q: How can I get a copy of my Reservist welcome packet once they are sent out if I'm deployed and don't have access to my mail?

 A: The FQS Call Center can forward a copy of the welcome packet documents via email or fax.
-Deployed DAEs or Reservists can request a copy of the material by email to FEMA-FQS-Program@fema.dhs.gov or by calling 855- 377-3362.
+Deployed Reservists can request a copy of the material by email to FEMA-FQS-Program@fema.dhs.gov or by calling 855-377-3362.

 Q: Is FQS designed and/or implemented by DHS/FEMA or by an outside consulting company?

-A: FQS was designed and is being implemented by FEMA with DHS approval, utilizing best practices from other agencies.
+A: FQS was designed and has been implemented by FEMA with DHS approval, utilizing best practices from other agencies.

 Q: What FQS reference material is available on the website?

-A: The FQS reference material is located online at http://www.fema.gov/fema-qualification-system.
-The website contains all relevant FQS material and each employee is encouraged to review this information.
+A: The FQS reference material is located online at www.fema.gov/fema-qualification-system.
+The website contains all relevant FQS material and employees are encouraged to review this information.
 Examples of documents include FQS position titles and task books for each position, progression charts for cadres, and training required for each position qualification.

-Q: If an employee demobilizes (one week or less) prior to receipt of the Position Task Book, or PTB, how will the employee’s performance on the disaster be entered into PTB?
+Q: If an employee demobilizes (one week or less) prior to receipt of a Position Task Book (PTB), how will the employee’s performance on the disaster be assessed and recorded into the PTB?

-A: The performance of the individual can be evaluated by a qualified evaluator during a future deployment.
+A: The performance of the individual can be assessed by a qualified evaluator during a future deployment.

 Q: What is the process for issuing new PTBs?

 A: Force Structure will be the determining factor for issuing new PTBs.
-If, based on force structure, someone is needed to advance; the decision will be made by the certifying official in collaboration with the Cadre/Reservist Program Manager.
+If, based on force structure, someone is needed to advance; the decision will be made by the certifying official in collaboration with the Cadre Coordinator/Reservist Program Manager.